tbrownhe/turing-pattern/README.md

 ## Author

-Created by @tbrownhe as a tribute to complexity, self-organization, and the mathematical beauty underlying chaos.
+Created by @tbrownhe as a tribute to complexity, self-organization, and the mathematical beauty that often emerges from chaos.